 - Templates.
 Canva is great at getting you started.
 With the templates right there, it’s easy to jump in, whatever you’re wanting to create.

 - Brand kit.
 Having this asset area for colours, logos and fonts is a real time-saver to easily grab what you need.
 It’s also great when multiple team members are working on different projects, ensuring all assets are the same for brand consistency.

 - Folders.
 Add as many as you like!
 It will only help your organisation skills.

 - Easy editing.
 When you’re creating it’s easy to edit and alter your design.
-Text remains editable, and assets can easily be changed with a click!
+The text remains editable, and assets can easily be changed with a click!

 - Final files.
-When everything has been designed, it’s easy to upload your creations direct to your social platforms, or to download directly.
-What I thought was a particular nice touch was the check box to add bleed and trim.
+When everything has been designed, it’s easy to upload your creations directly to your social platforms, or to download directly.
+What I thought was a particularly nice touch was the checkbox to add bleed and trim.
 Something that could have easily been overlooked.
 Not a problem though, Canva easily extends your design to account for this.

 The 5 worst things about Canva